itsadijmbt/demo3/README.md

-# Databricks-MACAW Demo : managed Databricks MCP through SecCC
+# Databricks-MACAW Demo : SecCC x managed Databricks MCP secured by SeucreMCPProxy

 The official **Databricks managed MCP** (hosted, Streamable-HTTP) fronted by `SecureMCPProxy` and bridged to Claude/SecCC with a stdio gateway : so every SQL the